ankushChatterjee/tur/README.md

 ## About tur

 tur is an interpreted programming language running on a simulated turing machine.
 (The program is not stored on the turing machine only data)

+The turing machine simulation here does not use "states" instead the operations (Left / Right) (done by the states) can be done with the commands and if statements and states can be looped with the loop command.
+This is done to have a structure of a normal programming language.
+Though, adding a dedicated state mechanism is my intention.
+States would be like objects with 4-tuple representations.
+The normal programming structure along with states would give ease of learning along with a chance for the usert to understand the concept of a turing machine.

 The following are the commands